Jessicamwangi/Password-locker/Readme.md

 - Generate a new password for an account that you haven't registered for and store it with the account name

--Dekete stored accounts that you have no need for.
+- Delete stored accounts that you have no need for.

 - Copy your credentials to the clipboard.
 ## Setup/Installation Requirements
 To Be able to view this, you need:

--To have access to github.
+- To have access to github.

--To have access to terminal.
+- To have access to terminal.

--To have downloaded python , pyperclip and pip.
+- To have downloaded python , pyperclip and pip.

--To have downloaded pyhton extensions(this help to make your work easier)
+- To have downloaded pyhton extensions(this help to make your work easier)

--To have to have either Vs code or atom
+- To have to have either Vs code or atom

--Do git clone https://github.com/Jessicamwangi/Password-locker.git to be able to clone this file to your computer and view it.
+- Do git clone https://github.com/Jessicamwangi/Password-locker.git to be able to clone this file to your computer and view it.

 ### Run The Application